 1962 LIFE Magazine |

 At first glance, this Mantle looks similar to his 1962 Post Cereal box card, but lacks the blue grid lines around his stats.
-Close inspection also shows his photo's re-cropped along the bottom-left edges.
+Close inspection also shows his photo's re-cropped along the bottom edge, where we can now see his whole elbow.

 1962 Post Cereal |